 ICC has been the go-to service provider for United Nations programmes, funds and entities since its inception.
 ICC, a United Nations entity itself, provides services to its Partner Organizations, other United Nations Agencies and related not-for-profit organizations.

-All told, ICC’s Clients number over 50, including over 40 Partner Organizations (those with membership or representation in ICC’s Management Committee), as well as other Clients.
+All told, ICC’s Clients number over 60, including nearly 50 Partner Organizations (those with membership or representation in ICC’s Management Committee), as well as other Clients.

 ICC offers a full range of digital business solutions built upon industry best practices, standards and documented business processes subject to a Continuous Process Improvement cycle.
 The unique business environment of ICC requires a workforce that is versatile and skilled in deploying and supporting diverse technologies across the ICT spectrum.
 It demands knowledgeable staff who are familiar with United Nations goals, ethics, regulations, business and technology environments.

-ICC has over 45 years of experience providing ICT services to United Nations programmes, funds and entities.
+ICC has nearly 50 years of experience providing ICT services to United Nations programmes, funds and entities.
 Its mission is to provide ICT services to the United Nations family, maximise the sharing of infrastructure, systems and skills and generate economies of scale to benefit its over 50 Clients.

 ICC has embraced the cloud computing model, which the National Institute of Standards and Technology (NIST) defines as “a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction”.
 Cloud Computing service models are known as “Software as a Service (SaaS)”, “Platform as a Service (PaaS)” and “Infrastructure as a Service (IaaS)”.
 These are just a part of our service offerings.